-The reduced payment is a one-time deal, and only affects retirees following the year in which they retired.
+The reduced payment is a one-time deal, and only affects retirees during their retirement year.
 Retirees will receive the full COLA increase in subsequent years of retirement.

 REDUX COLA Adjustments Will Be Smaller

-If you signed up for the $30,000 Career Status Bonus at your 15-year mark and agreed to retire under the REDUX retirement plan, you will receive a smaller Cost of Living Adjustment each year.
-This is the agreement you made in exchange for receiving the $30,000 cash bonus.
-REDUX retirement recipients receive a COLA that is pegged at CPI – 1%.
-So for the 2015 increase, they would only see a 0.7% increase for the year.
+If you signed up for the $30,000 career status bonus at your 15-year mark and agreed to retire under the REDUX retirement plan, you will receive a smaller cost of living adjustment each year.
+REDUX retirement recipients receive a COLA that is 1% less than CPI.
+For the 2023 COLA, REDUX retirees would only see a 7.7% COLA increase.

-One-time catch-up adjustment for REDUX retirees.
-There is a one-time adjustment at age 62 that brings REDUX retirees’ pay up to the level it would have been without the decreased COLA.
-However, this is a one-time adjustment.
-After this increase, the annual COLA of CPI – 1% resumes.
+There is a one-time adjustment at age 62 that brings REDUX retirees’ pay up to the level it would have been at age 62 without the decreased COLA rate.
+However, after this increase, decreased annual COLA rates resume.

 More Info on CPI and Threats to CPI-Based COLA

-How is CPI Determined: The measurement the government uses is called the Consumer Price Index for Urban Wage Earners and Clerical Workers (CPI-W), but you will often hear it simply referred to as CPI.
-The CPI is determined by measuring the price increases for consumer goods, such as food and beverages, housing, clothing, transportation, medical care, recreation, education, communication, and more.
+The measurement the government uses is called the Consumer Price Index for Urban Wage Earners and Clerical Workers (CPI-W), but you will often hear it simply referred to as CPI.

 - Chained CPI.
 Chained CPI is a measurement that reduces the overall CPI used today.
 The theory is that as the cost of some goods increase, people replace them with lower-cost goods.
-An example would be, as the price of steak increases, people eat less steak, and more chicken.
-And as the cost of gasoline increases, people will carpool, drive less frequently, or take public transportation.
+An example would be, as the price of steak increases, people eat less steak and more chicken.
+Or, as the cost of gasoline increases, people will carpool, drive less frequently or take public transportation.
 There are flaws in these assumptions, but that is the gist of it.
-Here is a full-length article on how Chained CPI can erode your purchasing power.

-- Congress decreased Military Retirement Pay – then restored it.
-In early 2014, Congress agreed to cut military retirement pay, or should I say, they agreed to decrease the annual Cost of Living Adjustment similar to the REDUX option.
-Retirees would receive an annual COLA of (CPI – 1%), up to the age of 62, at which point they would receive a one-time adjustment to bring their pay back to the level it would have been under the full COLA method we have now.
-Then full COLA increases at the CPI rate would resume.
-This was later voted back to the current method.
+- Congress decreased military retirement Pay – then restored it.
+In early 2014, Congress agreed to decrease the annual Cost of Living Adjustment similar to the REDUX option.
+Under the plan, retirees would received an annual COLA of (CPI – 1%), up to the age of 62.
+At age 62, they would receive a one-time adjustment to bring their compensation back to the level it would have been under the full COLA method we have now.
+However, Congress later reverted military retirement pay calculations to the method in use now.